Kagiri11/-flick/README.md

 ## Retrofit
+As it is described in its official [documentation](https://square.github.io/retrofit/), retrofit is a type safe http client that generally is there to help us interact with and make network calls in a much more clean and simple manner.
+Powerful features such as mocking of responses and custom headers come out of the box when dealing with Retrofit.

+        ### Setup:

+        *Create model classes
+        The best way to use retrofit is first of all, create the model classes that your application needs.
+These will be fleshed up by the JSON body from the network calls made.

+        *Create the API service
+        Setup an interface to host all the HTTP calls to be performed by your application.

 ## Motion Layout

 ## Still cooking...
 I am still in the process of finishing up this app, I am yet to implement the search and favourites screens.
 Oh! and for the favorites, I will employ Room to make things easier.
-I have a repository called MyQuotes where I talk about an app implemented Room with -if interested, please do check it out.
+I have a repository called MyQuotes where I talk about an app I implemented Room with -if interested, please do check it out.